Digital tools within the workplace

-As the saying goes, “A good workman never blames his tools”.
+As the saying goes "A good workman never blames his tools."

-And yet, over the last decade or so, there has been huge emphasis placed on developing tools and workflows with great usability and experience.
+And yet, over the last decade or so, there has been a huge emphasis placed on developing tools and workflows with great usability and experience.
 Therefore, the real message is that a good workman can’t perform at peak efficiency with shoddy tools.
 It’s fair to say, good tools don’t necessarily mean you will work at peak efficiency.
 On the other hand, bad tools will guarantee you’ll never get there.
-Bad tools take longer to work with, and typically teach bad habits to get around their deficiencies.
+Bad tools take longer to work with and typically teach bad habits to get around their deficiencies.

-As business leaders and brand advocates, we should seek to improve the experience and build in solutions that empower our employees.
+As business leaders and brand advocates, we should seek to improve the experience and build solutions that empower our employees.
 Our workspaces are full of tools that enable our employees to get their jobs done.
 Everything from the internal infrastructure to the devices and communication solutions that are approved that employees have access to.
-Apps, software and e-learning tools right through to the user experience and design elements also impact how employees perform on a daily basis.
+Apps, software, and e-learning tools right through to the user experience and design elements also impact how employees perform on a daily basis.
 Technology is the central nervous system of your brand and most concepts and themes related to the future of your business are not possible without technology.

-What brands should do
+What brands should do?

 The world needs more pioneers of change to tackle the deep-seated problems all around us.
 As a business, you must boldly explore the furthest reaches of your brand’s core competencies and comfort levels.
 The digital revolution through the use of technology – when implemented – has the ability to transform a business into an agile and innovative ecosystem.
 If a brand can connect all of its areas of intelligence it will become a business fit for the future.
 You should strive to operate away from the constraints of today.